-After you select the foreperson it becomes your duty to consult with one another-to deliberate-with a view to reaching an agreement.
+After you select the foreperson it is your duty to consult with one another-to deliberate-with a view to reaching an agreement.

-Your attitude and conduct during discussions are important.
-As you begin your discussions, it is not productive or beneficial to say that your mind is made up.
+Your attitude and conduct during discussions are extremely important.
+As you begin your discussions, it is not productive or helpful to say that your mind is already made up.
+Do not announce that you are determined to vote a certain way or that your mind cannot be changed.
 You each must decide the case for yourself, but only after discussing the case with your fellow jurors.
 You should not hesitate to change an opinion when convinced that it is wrong.
-However, you should not surrender your honest convictions just to end the deliberations or to agree with other jurors.
+Likewise, you should not surrender your honest convictions just to end the deliberations or to agree with other jurors.